pivotal/docs-platform-automation/docs/pipeline/resources.md

 This helps other concourse deployments without internet access retrieve task dependencies.

+!!! tip "S3 filename prefixing"
+    Note the unique regex format for blob names, for example: `\[p-healthwatch,(.*)\]p-healthwatch-.*.pivotal`.
+    Pivnet filenames will not always contain the necessary metadata to accurately download files from S3.
+    So, the product slug and version are prepended when using `download-product`.
+    For more information on how this works, and what to expect when using `download-product` and `download-product-s3`, refer to the [`download-product` task reference.][download-product]

 {% code_snippet 'examples', 'put-resources-pipeline' %}

 This pipeline requires configuration for the [download-product](../reference/task.md#download-product) task.